scroll-tech/frontends/src/assets/blog/proofGeneration.md

 ### The trace table

-The **trace table** is a 2-dimensional matrix where the “witness," or “trace," is written down.
+The **trace table** is a 2-dimensional matrix where the "witness," or "trace," is written down.
 The trace table also includes other values, in addition to the witness, that are useful in demonstrating that the witness is correct.
 Each cell in the trace table is an element of a large finite field $\mathbb{F}_q$.

 Here's what a trace table might look like for our working example:
 <img src="/imgs/homepage/blog/proofGeneration/tracetable_1.png" width="550"/>

-The first three columns labeled $A, B, C$ represent the “witness data" (also known as the “private input").
+The first three columns labeled $A, B, C$ represent the "witness data" (also known as the "private input").
 Each row lists three sequential Square-Fibonacci numbers.
-The $i^{th}$ row $(f_i, f_{i+1}, f_{i+2})$ can be seen as a witness for (or “attesting to") the $(i+2)^{th}$ Square-Fibonacci number, as it explicitly shows the previous two values used to compute it.
+The $i^{th}$ row $(f_i, f_{i+1}, f_{i+2})$ can be seen as a witness for (or "attesting to") the $(i+2)^{th}$ Square-Fibonacci number, as it explicitly shows the previous two values used to compute it.

-The $S$ column is known as a “selector" column.
-It indicates that a certain mathematical relation, or “custom gate," should hold over the elements of that row.
-In this case, a “1" in the $S$ column indicates that the first three elements of the row $(a, b, c)$ must satisfy $c = a^2 + b^2 \mod q$.
-A “0" in the $S$ column indicates that this custom gate condition does *not* need to be satisfied.
+The $S$ column is known as a "selector" column.
+It indicates that a certain mathematical relation, or "custom gate," should hold over the elements of that row.
+In this case, a "1" in the $S$ column indicates that the first three elements of the row $(a, b, c)$ must satisfy $c = a^2 + b^2 \mod q$.
+A "0" in the $S$ column indicates that this custom gate condition does *not* need to be satisfied.
 Note that in the last row, the witness data is blank, and so the selector is turned off.
 We insert this blank row for convenience, so that the height of the table becomes $n$, an even power of 2.

-The $P$ column is known as a “public input" column.
+The $P$ column is known as a "public input" column.
 This column contains inputs to the circuit that are publicly known.
 In this case, the first two values in the Square-Fibonacci sequence $f_0, f_1$ are publicly known, and $k$ is the value in the statement to be proved.

 ### Witness generation

-The process of actually filling in the trace table is called “witness generation."
+The process of actually filling in the trace table is called "witness generation."

 This process requires iterating over each cell in the table and filling in its appropriate value.
 In general, a cell's value is either copied in from an external source, or computed based on surrounding entries.
 The latter requires arithmetic over elements in $\mathbb{F}_q$, since each cell of the trace table is an element of this large finite field.